San Francisco Parking? Not a Problem With Gig!

 Heading to San Francisco?
 Get there with Gig.
 Our car share service covers fuel, insurance and parking within a HomeZone.
 That’s right: Parking’s covered, even when you’re parking in one of 11 lots in our San Francisco HomeZone.
 So go ahead, Gig from Oakland Airport to SF and check out Pier 39, or Gig from UC Berkeley to the Marina and back again.
 You can leave your Gig vehicle without hassle in any approved parking space in the HomeZone.

 A HomeZone is where Gigs begin and end trips.
 All Bay Area trips must end in a Bay Area HomeZone.
 To find a HomeZone, look for the blue shaded area in the Gig app.
 Some HomeZones include street parking; in more congested areas, a garage or parking lot might be the nearest HomeZone.

-Things to Do Near Parking Garages in San Francisco
+Things to Do Near Parking Lots in San Francisco

-Each of these garages has parking for Gig vehicles.
-Garages may have different policies, so check the app for details.
+Each of these lots has parking for Gig vehicles.
+Lots may have different policies, so check the app for details.